 What is the possible city, and how do we get there?

-My name is Patrick M. Lydon, and you might call me an ecological artist, or a regenerative urbanist practitioner.
+My name is Patrick M. Lydon, and some people call me an ecological artist, or essayist, or regenerative urbanist practitioner.
 After growing up in Silicon Valley and working in the tech industry for a decade, life called me to Japan and Korea in 2011 to make a documentary film.
 Somehow, I never looked back.

 Today I run a creative urban ecology studio in Korea called City as Nature, and have written about cities for books like the Routledge Handbook of Urban Ecology, Nature-Based Solutions for Cities, BiodiverCities by 2030, and publications like Landscape Architecture Frontiers, YES!
 Magazine, Kyoto Journal, and The Nature of Cities, where I have been arts editor since 2015.